Trending Assets

 Spotify

-Unity Software - Brilliant Business, Terrible Management?
+Unity Software - Brilliant Business, Mediocre Management?

 Listen to this episode from Hourglass Investing - For the Self-Directed Investor on Spotify.
 Unity Software has built an engine that powers creators across gaming, film, and industry - but their management team threatens to tear down the brilliant product and attractive business model with moves that manage to peeve just about everyone involved.